gc-proto/experimental/accessibility-accessibilite/accessibility-landing.md

 #### Title

-The title should read "Accessibility at \[name of institution]" in English, and "Accessibilité à \[nom de l'institution] in French.
+The title should read "Accessibility at \[name of institution]" in English, and "Accessibilité à \[nom de l'institution]" in French.

 #### Introduction